The Chaplaincy is both a place and a team of people. We offer opportunities for students and staff to unwind and to explore faith and spirituality.

 You can light a candle, play a relaxing CD, or sit and gather your thoughts away from the clamour of daily life.

-If you would like to book a specific time to use it, contact: email@example.com
+If you would like to book a specific time to use the quiet room, contact: firstname.lastname@example.org

 It is important to feel a sense of belonging, especially when you’re far from home and sometimes living in a different country.
 New friends can be made and existing relationships deepened through the many and varied activities hosted at the Meeting House.
 Not all of these have a religious nature!